 Getting out the door on time in the morning can be a struggle, but building in time to pack a lunch seems near impossible.
-Here's how four Sharp dietitians prepare homemade, well-balanced lunches every day of the week.
+Here's how three Sharp dietitians prepare homemade, well-balanced lunches every day of the week.

 Barbara Bauer, program manager of clinical nutrition at Sharp Coronado Hospital